 3128 N. Roosevelt Blvd., Key West, FL 33040

 Where to stay in Key West?

 The best value I found to enjoy Key West’s centre is the Caribbean House.
-It is a charming 2 floor house in the traditional style of Key West in Yellow and Pink.
+It is a charming 2-floor yellow and pink gingerbread house.
 The rooms are not very big, but they are cute and comfortable.
 No breakfast is served, but free coffee with an excellent coffee machine, available all day long.
 As there is a fridge in the room and I had a table on the balcony next to my room, that was perfect for my breakfast in the morning with a bagel and cream cheese.

 The location is also a big advantage of this hotel: right in the heart of Key West, while being on the residential side, surrounded by beautiful houses, you are less than 5 minutes walking away from Duval Street.
 The last but not the least, they have 4 free parking spaces in front of the house, which was invaluable as I came to Key West with my rental car.
 Parking space is rare or expensive in Key West.

 If you are on a budget: Seashell Motel & Hostel is the only hostel of the Keys.
 The dorm is very simple but clean.
 They have a mixed dorm and a female only one.
 They also have motel rooms with double beds, but their rate is higher than the Caribbean house which is more charming and better located.

 Be aware that you always need to add the tax to the prices indicated: +12,5% (it is rarely included in the price).

 When is the best time to go diving in the Florida Keys?